 - The very real fact that practical experience always trumps ideology.

-Niemietz’s book was exceedingly helpful in explaining the reason for our continuing love affair with socialism.
+Niemietz’s book (this link is for a free PDF of the book) was exceedingly helpful in explaining the reason for our continuing love affair with socialism.
 The book is an exhaustive analysis of the human capacity to ignore history and claim that we know better than those who came before us.
 Insist that we must replace our messy, muddy democracy with a new improved brand of Socialism, a new oligarchy constituted by ideologues.